 All businesses distributing cigarettes, roll-your-own tobacco, or little cigars must complete the “Brand Specific Report (BSR) for Cigarettes, Little Cigars, and Roll-Your-Own Product with Oregon Tax Paid for All Manufacturers.”
 This report is due every month, no later than the 15th day after the close of the reporting month.
 Distributors are required to report distribution of the above products for all participating manufacturers and non-participating manufacturers.

-- General Information and Instructions, Brand Specific Report (PDF) »
+- Signature Cover Page for Brand Specific Report »

 If you are a distributor interested in submitting BSR data electronically, please contact us at TobaccoEnforcementBSR@doj.state.or.us.